ritarasteiro/FieldCourse/pages/Plot_coalescence_trees_with_R.md

 ```R
 plot_ms_tree(10, "-T")
 ```
+This is for a sample of 10 gene copies and the "-T" option indicates only to simulate a tree rather than sequence data.

 * Population growth.
 ```R
 plot_ms_tree(10, "-T -G 1000")
 ```
+The "-G" flag specifies a scaled population growth rate (bigger values, faster growth)

 * Population decrease.
 ```R
 plot_ms_tree(100,"-T -G -2.119 -eG 2.5 0.0")
 ```
+A bit more complicated to explain: the population size is increasing into the past (note negative value), but then remains constant at a certain time.
+Details explained in the

 The second script allows you to simulate structured populations and works differently.